 - Farm and Small Business Management courses can be either graded or ungraded.
 If offered for the purposes of preparing individuals to enter employment, they are classified as graded.
 If offered as supplemental vocational education they are classified as ungraded (see CIP Crosswalk Sorted by CIP, CIP Descriptions).

-- Student Funded/Community Service Courses of an avocational, recreational, or leisure nature must be coded with a CIP in the 36. series and an institutional intent of 31 (see CIP Crosswalk Sorted by CIP, CIP Descriptions).
+- Community Service Courses of a recreational or leisure nature must be coded with a CIP in the 36 series and an institutional intent of 31 (see CIP Crosswalk Sorted by CIP, CIP Descriptions).

 Common Course Number Schema

 Common course number designation includes a common department abbreviation followed by the “&” symbol and a common 3 digit number.

 Less advanced courses have numbers lower than more advanced courses within the same department/division abbreviation.

 Colleges may use a designator (i.e. Q for quantitative reasoning or W for writing across the curriculum or C for cultural competency requirement etc.) after the 3 digit common course number when that serves an individual college need and does not impact how the course is accepted as common within the CTC system.

 Rules Governing Use of the Three Digit Common Course Numbers

 - 000-099: Below college level

 - 101-199: First year courses